Style Folders in Mac OS X with Emoji Icons

 - Highlight and copy the inserted Emoji icon with Command+C

-- Back in the Mac OS X Finder, click and hover to rename a file or folder, and use Command+V to paste the Emoji icon into the name
+- Click and hover to rename a file or folder, and use Command+V to paste the Emoji icon into the name

 - Repeat for other Emoji icons and files or folders